pacrox/Laika/README.md

    RETURN
 ```

-  Entering each module, you can configure the interface installation options as well as any extra mod specific parameter.
+  Entering each module, you can configure the installation options as well as any extra mod specific parameter.
 ```
    'Flight Data Recorder' CONFIGURATION
    ================================================